AmitThakkar/NodeDynamoDBApp/README.md

 ```bash
 exception when clearing com.almworks.sqlite4java.SQLiteException: [8] DB[1] reset [attempt to write a readonly database]
 ```
-then **DynamoDB** have not permission to write things to that particular directory/folder.
-So I will suggest run **DynamoDB** in home directory or run **DynamoDB** with **sudo** permission.
-And if you are running application second time then uncomment below code, so program can delete table first before creating again, otherwise it will throw an error for creating same table again.
+then **DynamoDB** is not having permission to write things to that particular directory/folder.
+So I will suggest run **DynamoDB** in home directory or run **DynamoDB** with sudo permission.
+And if you are running application second time then un-comment below code, so program can delete table first before creating again, otherwise it will throw an error for creating same table again.
 ```javascript
 tasks.push(function (callback) {
   dynamoDB.deleteTable({TableName: tableName}, function (error) {